Table of Contents

-You cannot take the credit because your nontaxable social security plus your excess adjusted gross income is more than your initial amount.
+You can't take the credit because your nontaxable social security plus your excess adjusted gross income is more than your initial amount.

 The following examples illustrate the credit for the elderly or the disabled.
 The initial amounts are taken from Table 2, earlier.

 James Davis is 58 years old, single, and files Form 1040A.
-In 2010 he retired on permanent and total disability, and he is still permanently and totally disabled.
-He got the required physician's statement in 2010 and kept it with his tax records.
+In 2014 he retired on permanent and total disability, and he is still permanently and totally disabled.
+He got the required physician's statement in 2014 and kept it with his tax records.
 His physician signed on line B of the statement.
 This year James checks the box in Schedule R, Part II.
-He does not need to get another statement for 2012.
+He doesn't need to get another statement for 2016.

 |2.||Taxable disability pension||11,400|